 Gorodetski et al.~\cite{GI} constructed an open set $\mathcal{U}$ in $\mathrm{S}_2^1(\mathbb{S}^1)$ such that each ${F}\in \mathcal{U}$ has an ergodic invariant measure $\mu$ with $\lambda(\mu)=0$.
 Such measures are approximated by periodic measures with a specific tail structure and called \emph{$GIKN$-measures} or \emph{royal measures}, c.f.~\cite{KL17}.
-Originally in~\cite{GI}, it is shown that this open set can be constructed as a $C^r$-neighborhood of a skew-product $G=\sigma\ltimes \mathscr{G}$ with $\mathscr{G}=\{g_1,g_2\}$ where $g_1$ is an irrational rotation and $g_2$ has a pair of hyperbolic periodic points with additional conditions on the eigenvalues.
+Originally in~\cite{GI}, it is shown that this open set can be constructed as a $C^r$-neighborhood of a skew product $G=\sigma\ltimes \mathscr{G}$ with $\mathscr{G}=\{g_1,g_2\}$ where $g_1$ is an irrational rotation and $g_2$ has a pair of hyperbolic periodic points with additional conditions on the eigenvalues.
 Later, Bochi et al.~\cite{BBD13} generalized this result for IFSs on compact manifolds of higher dimension.
-In fact, they constructed open sets of IFSs in the $C^r$ topology for $r\geq2$ where the associated skew-products have an ergodic invariant measure, limit in the weak-star topology of periodic measures, with full support and where all Lyapunov exponents along the fibers are zero.
+In fact, they constructed open sets of IFSs in the $C^r$ topology for $r\geq2$ where the associated skew products have an ergodic invariant measure, limit in the weak$^*$ topology of periodic measures, with full support and where all Lyapunov exponents along the fibers are zero.
 It is worth noting that the measures obtained by the method of approximation by periodic orbits typically have zero entropy, as proved in \cite{KL17}.
 Further developments regarding the construction of non-hyperbolic measures include the $GIKN$ method based on so-called \emph{flip-flop families} introduced in \cite{BBD16, BDB18}, which provides a set of positive entropy supporting only non-hyperbolic measures.
 More recently, ``mixed'' methods combining the $GIKN$ and flip-flop approaches have established the robust existence of non-hyperbolic ergodic measures with both positive entropy and full support \cite{BDK21, Lac23}.
 For a detailed survey of these results, we refer the reader to \cite{Dia18}.

-A skew-product $F\in \mathrm{S}_{k}^{r}(\mathbb{S}^{1})$ is said to be \emph{transitive} if there has a dense orbit.
-We denote by $\mathrm{TS}_k^r(\mathbb{S}^1)$ the subset of $\mathrm{S}_{k}^{r}(\mathbb{S}^{1})$ formed by transitive skew-products.
-Note that the open set of skew-products constructed in~\cite{GI} belongs to this set.
-The following main result shows that any transitive skew-product can be approximated by an open (in $\mathrm{S}^r_k(\mathbb{S}^1)$) set of transitive skew-products having a non-hyperbolic ergodic measure with full support.
-This concludes affirmatively the conjecture~\cite[Conj.~2]{diaz2017nonhyperbolic} in our setting.
+A skew product $F\in \mathrm{S}_{k}^{r}(\mathbb{S}^{1})$ is said to be \emph{transitive} if there has a dense orbit.
+We denote by $\mathrm{TS}_k^r(\mathbb{S}^1)$ the subset of $\mathrm{S}_{k}^{r}(\mathbb{S}^{1})$ formed by transitive skew products.
+The open set of skew products constructed in~\cite{GI} is contained in this set.
+The following main result shows that any transitive skew product can be approximated by an open (in $\mathrm{S}^r_k(\mathbb{S}^1)$) set of transitive skew products having a non-hyperbolic ergodic measure with full support.
+This concludes affirmatively the conjecture~\cite[Conj.~2]{BD} in our setting.